-Asking a vet to blood sample 6-8 multiple-bearing ewes in a range of body conditions, i.e. thin, ideal and fat, is another way to check whether the ration is good enough.
-Ewes due to lamb in the first week should be sampled 3-4 weeks before lambing to allow sufficient time to make any necessary changes to the diet.
+Asking a vet to blood sample six to eight multiple-bearing ewes in a range of body conditions, ie thin, ideal and fat, is another way to check whether the ration has been good enough.
+Ewes due to lamb in the first week should be sampled three to four weeks before, to allow sufficient time to make changes to the diet if necessary.

-Your vet will send the samples to a laboratory to look for:
+The vet will send the samples to a laboratory to look for:

-Beta Hydroxybutyrate (BHB) - released when fat stores are being mobilised.
-High levels suggest daily energy requirements are not being met through the diet

-Normal level = <1.1 mmol/litre for scanned (twin/triplet) ewes (0.8 mmol/litre unscanned)

-Urea - low urea levels suggest the ewes have recently been short of degradable protein

-Normal level = >1.7 mmol/litre

-Albumin - low levels of albumin suggest a longer-term absence of adequate dietary protein

-Normal level during late pregnancy = >26 g/litre from serum or >30 g/litre from plasma
+- Beta Hydroxybutyrate (BHB) released when fat stores are being mobilised.
+High levels suggest daily requirements are not being met through the diet Normal level = <1.1mmol/litre for scanned (twin/triplet) ewes (0.8mmol/litre unscanned) - Urea low urea levels suggest the ewes have recently been short of dietary protein Normal level = >1.7mmol/litre - Albumin low levels of albumin suggest a longer term absence of adequate dietary protein Normal level during late pregnancy = >26g/litre from serum or >30g/litre from plasma

-Do not blood sample ewes immediately after they have eaten supplementary feed as this could give a false result.
+NB: Do not blood sample ewes immediately after they have eaten supplementary feed as this could give a false result.